Distributed Learning Dynamics for Coalitional Games: AN ILLUSTRATIVE EXAMPLE

 An additional consideration in multi-agent systems is communication failures.
-In many systems, a small percentage of message drops are inevitable.
+In many systems, a small percentage of message drops is inevitable.
 To explore our proposed algorithm's tolerance against communication drops, we have allowed messages that inform agents of the dissolution of a coalition to be dropped with some percentage.
-For up to $5\%$ of message drops, the algorithm performance on average did not show any significant changes from the perfect communication case.
-Even though these message drops affect the convergence guarantee, they allow for faster growth of welfare.
+Fig. \ref{fig5} illustrates the Coalition Proposal algorithm's performance in the presence of varying levels of communication drops.
+Even though the message drops affect the convergence guarantee, they allow for faster growth of welfare.
 Specifically in the initial rounds, a false assumption of being in a coalition dissuades the agents from decreasing their aspirations from failed proposals.
 Hence, the total welfare gets close to the optimal welfare fast.

 The empirical simulations that we have performed illustrated the advantages of using our algorithm in this multi-agent task allocation setting.
 Our proposed algorithm allows for negotiation-based distributed decision-making.
 The algorithm only involves simple computations from one agent in each round of communication and requires limited local knowledge of the environment.
 Furthermore, we have observed empirically that the algorithm can still reach the optimal welfare value even in the presence of a small percentage of communication failures.